q-casit/DeepQLearning-Asteroids/README.md

 The game has 5 action inputs, adopt the basic Deep Q network algorithm from DeepLearningFlappyBird, but rewrite the network layers which has 4 convolution neural network layers inside hidden layers, reshape samples' input size, design batch cache and reward with different action states, etc.

+This code could be to improve and use multiple Q tables network.

 Dependencies:

 Python 2.7 or 3,TensorFlow,pygame,OpenCV-Python